 Lockheed Martin Aeronautics

-Lockheed Martin's Fort Worth facility is the largest defense aircraft plant in the world, producing the F-35 Lightning II fighter jet.
-Over 16,000 workers build more than 150 F-35s per year at the massive Texas campus.
+Lockheed Martin's Fort Worth facility is the largest defense aircraft plant in the world, producing the F-35 Lightning II — the most advanced fighter jet ever built.
+Over 16,000 workers build more than 150 F-35s per year, and with 3,000+ aircraft still on order globally, the Fort Worth program provides decades of sustained technician employment.

 SpaceX Starbase

-SpaceX's Starbase facility near Brownsville is the world's first private orbital launch complex, where the Starship rocket is built and test launched, creating a fast-growing base of aerospace manufacturing and technician jobs.
+SpaceX's Starbase facility near Brownsville is the world's first private orbital launch complex, where the Starship rocket is built, tested, and launched.
+Starbase has grown from a remote test site to a major employer with thousands of technicians and engineers, and SpaceX's ambitious Starship manifest — including lunar missions and Mars plans — ensures long-term expansion.

 NASA Johnson Space Center